 Whatever you have in mind, please discuss it with us.

 In May 2015, the Building Code of Australia was amended by including a regulation that stairs in a residential installation must conform with AS4586.
 This means that we are legally obliged to put some kind of anti-slip treatment on your treads.
 There are several ways we can do this.
-We can fix a metal anti-slip nosing to the front of the step, or add an adhesive gripper tape.
+We can fix a metal anti-slip nosing to the front of the step, or add adhesive gripper tape.

 Our preferred method is to use an anti-slip additive with the same finish that will be applied to your floor.
 This will have the visual effect of making your stairs more matte than the rest of the floor however the safety benefits for you, your children and older relatives are definitely worth it.

-FAQ – Timber Stairs
+FAQ – Timber Stairs Installation in Perth

 Q. Why should I use timber instead of other flooring materials to build a staircase?